maxim-pre/job-tracker-front/README.md

 ];
 ```

 I created a generic table header and table body component to extract all reusable logic.
-Because I planned to Have another table to store all the users contacts.
+Because I planned to have another table to store all the users' contacts.

 ```javascript
 <table className="table-auto w-full">